Updated for 2021

 When most people think about Los Angeles they think of Hollywood or the beach.
-But the mountain ranges are what’s most beautiful to me.
-There are so many great places to go hiking in LA with or without kids.
-Here are my Top 5 favorite hikes for families.
+But the mountain ranges are beautiful and they have terrific hiking trails.
+In fact, there are many great places to go hiking in LA – with or without kids.
+Here are our Top 5 favorite hikes for families.

 This is a fun and beautiful hike that the kids will love.
 There’s so much to see including the remains of the Matthew Keller stone cottage built in 1865 and the house that famed architect Paul Williams built in 1952.
 Both were destroyed in the 1993 Corral fire that also destroyed a test site for satellite equipment used in space missions.
 There are also streams, small waterfalls (depending on what time of year you visit), and rocks to climb.
 Families with older kids can try Upper Solstice Canyon.
 The view is worth the hike.